Key precept: Humans are intrinsically self-centered, we simply can’t stop ourselves from ruining essential relationships thus causing self-harm.

 The movie Apocalypto vividly portrays the violent, oppressive means of empire building and tribulation so briefly mentioned in the Bible.
 Brutality in empire-building is the culmination of unregenerate human nature.
 Any people group that rejects the complete Word of God will invariably practice evil, as evidenced by “Christian” nations’ treatment of:

-- Native peoples in the New World who within a few decades were exterminated by European explorers with upwards of 90% death rates from disease and maltreatment.
+- Native peoples in the New World who within a few decades were almost exterminated by European explorers with upwards of 90% death rates from disease and maltreatment.

 - North American Indians sacrificed to European immigrants’ desire for land,

 - Africans forced into slavery by fellow Africans in collaboration with European and American profiteers,

 - Australian Aborigines who lost their land and children to European settlers.

 - Peoples experiencing genocide in countries colonized, destabilized, then abandoned by Western nations once they are no longer of any use to them.

 Anyone who imagines that humans can achieve peace on earth without God is believing the lie that man can achieve power and control over evil without God.
 Humans are egotistical, covetous, and hard-hearted and will always exploit and enslave others.
 (Fair warning, this depiction of gang violence is too close to home for some to handle, also, some of what my granddaughter calls “private language.”
 Bear in mind, what we sheltered people can’t bear to vicariously view is what too many people are forced to experience in real life.)

 Lauding archeological remains as a sign of high culture while ignoring the exploitation and enslavement of the people whose resources were used to build those palaces and monuments is a disturbing manifestation of the hardness of human hearts.
 The Hunger Games strips away the veneer of respectability of contemporary – yes, contemporary – society and exposes the real face of selfishness that inevitably results in cruelty.